-Accrued Expense: Expense incurred and recorded on the books but not payable until a later date.
+Accrued Expense: An expense incurred and recorded on the books but not payable until a later date.

-Adopted Budget: The budget ultimately approved and authorized by the Chicago Board of Education that authorizes spending for the fiscal year based on the appropriations in the budget.
+Adopted Budget: The budget ultimately approved and authorized by the Board that authorizes spending for the fiscal year based on appropriations in the budget.

 Ancillary Classrooms: Identified for elementary schools only.
-Refers to the number of allotted classroom spaces required for non-homeroom uses, such as science labs, computer labs, resource rooms, special education rooms, after school programs, and/or community organization special programs.
+Refers to the number of allotted classroom spaces required for non-homeroom uses, such as science labs, computer labs, resource rooms, special education rooms, after-school programs, or community organization special programs.
 The number of ancillary classrooms can be identified by subtracting the number of allotted homeroom classrooms from the total number of classrooms.

-Appropriation: An authorization to make expenditures and incur obligations for a specific purpose granted by a legislative body, in this case the Board of Education, for a specific time period.
+Appropriation: An authorization to make expenditures and incur obligations for a specific purpose during a specific time period granted by a legislative body, in this case the Board.